Dengue – What You Need to Know

 How Widespread is Dengue in Puerto Rico?

-You are not likely to catch dengue at the beach, in the rain forest, on a bio bay tour or on a snorkeling tour — as these are just not places that are that hospitable to the Aedes aegypti mosquito.
+You are not likely to contract dengue at the beach, in the rain forest, on a bio bay tour or on a snorkeling tour — as these are just not places that are that hospitable to the Aedes aegypti mosquito.
 But remember, no matter where you go or what you do, you might want to take precautions to reduce your chances of getting dengue.
 I feel it is better to be safe than sorry.

 For More Information